shammykr/cf-ai-ShammySBU/README.md

 This project is a lightweight conversational AI assistant built using Workers AI, Cloudflare Workers, and KV storage.
 It demonstrates how to deploy an AI-driven application at Internet scale with low latency, serverless workflows, and persistent memory.

-✅ AI inference using Llama 3.3 on Workers AI
-✅ Workflow coordination via Cloudflare Workers
-✅ Chat UI powered directly from the Worker (no backend servers) ✅ Per-user memory stored in Cloudflare KV

 Important technologies used:
 AI Language model - Workers AI(Llama 3.3)
 Request workflow - Cloudflare worker